ethan-kwan/info474-winter26--Team-Emerald-City-Route-Artists/README.md

 - The code now fails fast for missing modules: `Renderer.setData`, `Renderer.draw`, and `DataLoader.preprocess` are required and will throw helpful errors if not present.
 This removes silent fallbacks and makes load-order issues obvious.
 - The visual show/hide logic is controlled by `visual_controller.js` and honors a configured `showAt` (including `0`).
 - The scroller supports a `trigger` option: set it to `'center'` so early steps (indices 0/1) activate when they reach the vertical center of the viewport.
 - Titles had a short sticky window applied (700ms) to avoid flicker during rapid activeIndex changes.
-You can tune this in `js/sketches/sketch_grid.js`.
+You can tune this in the example `js/sketches/examples/sketch_grid.js` (the shimed `js/sketches/sketch_grid.js` only warns about the move).

 Developer quick checks
 - Hard-reload after edits: Cmd+Shift+R (or disable cache) to ensure scripts load in the right order.